-We define a "digital original series" as a multi-episode series where the most recent season was first made available on a streaming platform.
+We define a "digital original series" as a multi-episode series where the most recent season was produced or first made available on a streaming platform.
 Once we define a title as a digital original, we regard the original streaming network to be the same in all markets.
 For example, The Handmaid's Tale is considered a Hulu digital original, in all markets, even if Hulu is not currently available in a given territory.

 Where a streaming platform has ordered a new season following a cancellation (e.g. Lucifer from Fox), we regard the series to be a network original until the new season is launched by the streaming platform; at that point we regard the series to be a "digital original".